pleabargain/EnglishHelpsYourCareer/idioms.business.md

 ## the elephant in the room

 "The elephant in the room" refers to an obvious problem or controversial issue that no one wants to talk about.
 <details><summary><b>Examples</b></summary>
 <p>

 We should have been talking about our huge debt, but no one wanted to talk about the elephant in the room.

 </p>
 </details>

 ## think outside the box

 To "think outside the box" means to think of creative, unconventional solutions instead of common ones.
 <details><summary><b>Examples</b></summary>
 <p>

 Creating a product that no one has sold before is an example of thinking outside the box.

+Everybody talks about thinking outside of the box but very few people explain why.

 </p>
 </details>